-1. THE BEGINNINGS OF THE CHRISTIAN PATRISTIC LITERATURE
+I. THE BEGINNINGS OF THE CHRISTIAN PATRISTIC LITERATURE

-\ The beginnings of Canonical Legislation, and Liturgical formulas.

-\ The writings of the Apostolic Fathers, who were disciples of the Apostles.

-\ The Apocryphal Literature of the New Testament, which were separated from the canonical books.

-\ The beginning of Christian Poetry and early hymns.

-\ The first Acts of the Martyrs.

-\ The works of the Apologists.

-\ The beginnings of Heretical Literature.

-\ The beginnings of Anti-Heretical Literature.
+- 1. The beginnings of Canonical Legislation, and Liturgical formulas. - 2.
+The writings of the Apostolic Fathers. - 3.
+The beginnings of The Apologetic Literature. - 4.
+Other writings, such as: - The Apocryphal Literature of the New Testament. - The beginning of Christian Poetry and early hymns. - The first Acts of the Martyrs. - The beginnings of Heretical and Anti-Heretical Literature.

-2. THE ANTE-NICENE LITERATURE AFTER ST. IRENAEUS
+II.
+THE ANTE-NICENE LITERATURE AFTER ST. IRENAEUS

-\ The writings of the Early Fathers of the School of Alexandria.

-\ The Fathers of Asia Minor, Syria and Palestine.

-\ The beginning of the Western Christian literature by Minucius Felix, Hippolytus of Rome, Novitian etc..

-\ The African Christian Fathers, such as Tertullian, St. Cyprian, Arnobius of Sicca and Lactantius.

-\ Other writings of the West, such as Victorinus of Pettau, Reticius of Autun etc...
+- \ The Early Fathers of the School of Alexandria. - \ The Fathers of Asia Minor, Syria and Palestine. - \ The beginning of the Western Christian literature by Minucius Felix, Hippolytus of Rome, Novitian etc.. - \ The African Christian Fathers, such as Tertullian, St. Cyprian, Arnobius of Sicca and Lactantius. - \ Other writings of the West, such as Victorinus of Pettau, Reticius of Autun etc.

-3. THE GOLDEN AGE AND THE EASTERN FATHERS
+III.
+THE GOLDEN AGE AND THE EASTERN FATHERS